foundation-ui/design-system/apps/stories/src/docs/design-tokens.md

 # Design Tokens System

-### Overview

-Foundation Design System comes with a large built-in library of Design Tokens, you'll find colors, font-sizes, spacings, opacities and depths definitions.
+Foundation Design System comes with a large [built-in library of Design Tokens](?path=/docs/assets--documentation), you'll find colors, font-sizes, spacings, opacities and depths definitions.
 Each design token come with a key-value and a set of annotations that you can use in your application.
 If you want to create custom Design Tokens, Foundation Design System provides a set of methods enabling you to generate and use your custom library.

 #### What are Design Tokens?